jklingsporn/vertx-jooq-async/README.md

 I started vertx-jooq-async a couple months after working on [vertx-jooq](https://github.com/jklingsporn/vertx-jooq) to allow the same features but using the async driver.
 First, I tried to incorproate it into vertx-jooq but it couldn't be done without a major refactoring (which I didn't have the time for), so I created this repository.
-In the following weeks it bothered me more and more, that I had to fix each bug, it had to be done two times.
+In the following weeks it bothered me more and more, that if I had to fix a bug, it had to be done two times.
 Also both projects shared a similar API: again a lot of duplicate code.

 In the last weeks I finally found some time to refactor vertx-jooq so it incorporates now both, the JDBC and the async driver.
 **Because of that, vertx-jooq-async will no longer be maintained.**